hetznercloud/terraform-provider-hcloud/website/docs/r/network.html.md

 - `ip_range` - (Required, string) IP Range of the whole Network which must span all included subnets and route destinations.
 Must be one of the private ipv4 ranges of RFC1918.
 - `labels` - (Optional, map) User-defined labels (key-value pairs) should be created with.
 - `delete_protection` - (Optional, bool) Enable or disable delete protection.
+- `expose_routes_to_vswitch` - (Optional, bool) Enable or disable exposing the routes to the vSwitch connection.
+The exposing only takes effect if a vSwitch connection is active.

 ## Attributes Reference